rikenbit/ramdaq/README.md

 iii.
 Download the pipeline automatically and test it on a minimal dataset with a single command

-1) Example of using Docker
+1) Example of test using Docker
 ```bash
 nextflow run rikenbit/ramdaq -profile test,docker
 ```
-2) Example of using Singularity
+2) Example of test using Singularity
 ```bash
 nextflow run rikenbit/ramdaq -profile test,singularity
 ```